Cinema Rex fire: Perpetrators

-Cinema: a threat to Shia extremists
+Threat of cinema to Shia extremists

 Islamists were against cinema in general, especially the rise of sex scenes in movies was a concern to them.
 Other cinemas were targeted by them too.
 In an interview with Kayhan, Ayatollah Lahouti said Qom Cinema was bombed by the order of Ahmad Khomeini.
 Setting cinemas on fire was a common issue since 1969, while no mosque or sacred place was set on fire at the same time.
 Farajollah Salahshoor, a religious Iranian filmmaker, said: "We knew well that cinema was a channel for western culture entry, I have burned cinemas like others before the revolution.
-Unfortunately, after the revolution, museums were built for those cinemas and cinema is supported.".
+Unfortunately, after the revolution, museums were built for those cinemas and cinema is supported."

-In an interview with Hossein Dehbashi, Mohsen Safaei Farahani claimed that the person responsible for cinema Rex fire "..became a member of Parliament after Islamic Revolution".
+In an interview with Hossein Dehbashi, Mohsen Safaei Farahani claimed that the person responsible for the fire "..became a member of Parliament after Islamic Revolution".
 Alireza Nourizadeh, a journalist meeting with Intelligence minister at the time, quoted the intelligence minister: "Our information shows burning Cinema Rex order came from Najaf."
 (Najaf was a main center of Shia Islam).
 Nourizadeh mentioned the name that Mr. Aameri Tehrani said was "...
 Mr. Kiavash who later became a Member of Parliament.
 Mr. Kiavash was in touch with the main suspect, Hossein Takbalizadeh, and also in touch with Najaf clerics."

 According to Middle East expert Daniel L. Byman, "The movies were an affront to God, encouraging vice and Western-style decadence.
-So in August 1978, four Shiite revolutionaries locked the doors of the Cinema Rex in the Iranian city of Abadan and set the theater on fire".
+So in August 1978, four Shiite revolutionaries locked the doors of the Cinema Rex in the Iranian city of Abadan and set the theater on fire."